sharma-subendra-kr/LimberGridView/README.md

 * **renderPlugin and removePlugin, these callbacks help you to render React JSX inside any item.
 (These might help in someother framework as well.
 I haven't used other frameworks.)**

 ###### Features to watch out for in the next releases. ######
+* **Built in Intersection Observer**
 * **Undo and Redo**
 * **Improved Stability**

 **I am constantly trying to improve the arranging algorithm and this will be done in patches.**

-If you find a bug or an error please report by sending an email to _reach.subendra.kr@gmx.com_.
+If you find a bug or an error please report by sending an email to _jobs.sharma.subendra.kr@gmail.com_.